TheAdittyaKumar/Arduino-projects/README.md

-Arduino Projects - Learn Basics of Arduino Uno

-Hey there!
+# Hey there!
 I'm Adittya Kumar Chowdhury, and welcome to my Arduino Uno project repository!

 If you're just starting with Arduino or looking to brush up on the basics, you're in the right place.
 This repo is packed with tutorials, code, circuit diagrams, and helpful YouTube videos to get you up and running with Arduino Uno.

-What's Inside?
+# What's Inside?

-1. Learn Basics of Arduino Uno:
+## 1. Learn Basics of Arduino Uno:

 This folder is your go-to resource for basic Arduino tutorials.
 Each subfolder includes: